 Immigration Services Still Available to American Citizens During COVID-19

 American citizens are still being taken care of and are currently able to obtain routine passport services which includes reports of births abroad as well as any notarial services, but these services may begin to be limited starting March 18.
 Many embassies and consulates are still allowing citizens to make appointments for their routine passport services, but after March 18th, the embassy or consulate may reach out to you and ask for you to reschedule.

 If you have time-sensitive immigration questions or paperwork that needs to be submitted, immigration attorney Pace Rawlins can assist you with your matter.

-Services for Non-Citizens
+Immigration Services Still Available for Non-Citizens During COVID-19

 For non-citizens who wish to immigrate into the U.S. or obtain a visa which would allow them to legally work and live in the U.S., routine services will be suspended as of March 18, 2020, until further notice.
 This means that all pre existing appointments for routine immigrant and nonimmigrant visa services have been suspended and the process of legally immigrating to the U.S. will be put on hold for the time being.